10 Bridges to GIS software

 There are a few important considerations to note in the process:

-• You can also start R from within a running GRASS GIS session (for more information please refer to Bivand, Pebesma, and Gómez-Rubio 2013).
+lets you select subsets of the attribute table of a vector layer without returning the corresponding geometry. - You can also start R from within a running GRASS GIS session (for more information, please refer to Bivand, Pebesma, and Gómez-Rubio 2013).

-• Refer to the excellent GRASS GIS online help or execGRASS("g.manual", flags = "i") for more information on each available GRASS GIS geoalgorithm.
+for more information on each available GRASS GIS geoalgorithm.

 10.5 When to use what?

-To recommend a single R-GIS interface is hard since the usage depends on personal preferences, the tasks at hand and your familiarity with different GIS software packages which in turn probably depends on your domain.
-As mentioned previously, SAGA is especially good at the fast processing of large (high-resolution) raster datasets, and frequently used by hydrologists, climatologists and soil scientists (Conrad et al. 2015).
+To recommend a single R-GIS interface is hard since the usage depends on personal preferences, the tasks at hand, and your familiarity with different GIS software packages which in turn probably depends on your domain.
+As mentioned previously, SAGA is especially good at the fast processing of large (high-resolution) raster datasets and frequently used by hydrologists, climatologists and soil scientists (Conrad et al. 2015).
 GRASS GIS, on the other hand, is the only GIS presented here supporting a topologically based spatial database which is especially useful for network analyses but also simulation studies.
 QGISS is much more user-friendly compared to GRASS GIS and SAGA, especially for first-time GIS users, and probably the most popular open-source GIS.
 Therefore, qgisprocess is an appropriate choice for most use cases.
 Its main advantages are:

-• A unified access to several GIS, and therefore the provision of >1000 geoalgorithms (Table 10.1) including duplicated functionality, e.g., you can perform overlay-operations using QGIS-, SAGA- or GRASS GIS-geoalgorithms
+- A unified access to several GIS, and therefore the provision of >1000 geoalgorithms (Table 10.1) including duplicated functionality, e.g., you can perform overlay-operations using QGIS-, SAGA- or GRASS GIS-geoalgorithms

-• Its automatic passing of geographic R objects to QGIS geoalgorithms and back into R
+grid files and GRASS GIS uses its own database format, but QGIS will handle the corresponding conversions) - Its automatic passing of geographic R objects to QGIS geoalgorithms and back into R

-• Convenience functions to support named arguments and automatic default value retrieval (as inspired by rgrass)
+- Convenience functions to support named arguments and automatic default value retrieval (as inspired by rgrass)

 By all means, there are use cases when you certainly should use one of the other R-GIS bridges.
-Though QGIS is the only GIS providing a unified interface to several GIS software packages, it only provides access to a subset of the corresponding third-party geoalgorithms (for more information please refer to Muenchow, Schratz, and Brenning (2017)).
+Though QGIS is the only GIS providing a unified interface to several GIS software packages, it only provides access to a subset of the corresponding third-party geoalgorithms (for more information, please refer to Muenchow, Schratz, and Brenning (2017)).
 Therefore, to use the complete set of SAGA and GRASS GIS functions, stick with Rsagacmd and rgrass.
 In addition, if you would like to run simulations with the help of a geodatabase (Krug, Roura-Pascual, and Richardson 2010), use rgrass directly since qgisprocess always starts a new GRASS GIS session for each call.
 Finally, if you need topological correct data and/or spatial database management functionality such as multi-user access, we recommend the usage of GRASS GIS.

-Please note that there are a number of further GIS software packages that have a scripting interface but for which there is no dedicated R package that accesses these: gvSig, OpenJump, and the Orfeo Toolbox.71
+Please note that there are a number of further GIS software packages that have a scripting interface but for which there is no dedicated R package that accesses these: gvSig, OpenJump, and the Orfeo Toolbox.70

 10.6 Bridges to GDAL

-The code chunk below demonstrates this functionality: linkGDAL() searches the computer for a working GDAL installation and adds the location of the executable files to the PATH variable, allowing GDAL to be called (usually only needed under Windows).
+searches the computer for a working GDAL installation and adds the location of the executable files to the PATH variable, allowing GDAL to be called (usually only needed under Windows).

 link2GI::linkGDAL()